-- 6.3.12.
-In terms of the Council's obligations toward meeting the pooled waste apportionment requirement set out in the London Plan, Lewisham has sufficient infrastructure capacity to meet its waste needs of the borough to 2040. - 6.3.13.
+- 6.3.11.
+In terms of the Council's obligations toward meeting the pooled waste apportionment requirement set out in the London Plan, Lewisham has sufficient infrastructure capacity to meet its waste needs of the borough to 2040. - 6.3.12.
 There are, however, emerging changes in the market that is resulting in higher standards being imposed on the quality of waste that will be accepted by downstream waste re-processers.
-In recent years, there has been an increase in pre-processers rejecting lower quality material (such as spoiled or comingled waste), placing pressure on existing Material Recovery Facilities that will accept co-mingled waste, and have capacity. - 6.3.14.
+In recent years, there has been an increase in pre-processers rejecting lower quality material (such as spoiled or comingled waste), placing pressure on existing Material Recovery Facilities (MRFs) that will accept comingled waste, and have capacity.
+Changes in leglislation may also introduce new requirements for how waste is sorted and managed.
+Lewisham does not currently have a waste transfer site to allow for the sorting of waste to improve the quality of waste sent to MRFs.

+6.3.13.
 As a result, over the period of the Local Plan there could be a future need for Council to consider providing a new Waste Transfer Site (WTS) within the borough.
 The WTS would allow for sorting of waste materials and an improved quality of waste material that then can be more easily transferred for re-processing.
 While the WTS would not be needed to help achieve the apportionment targets, it would assist in achieving the waste targets in place for local authorities in the Environment Strategy.